Frank W. Spencer IV

 The future is about people – not technology.
 To create better futures for all of mankind, we have the responsibility to uncover robust impacts and implications across social, technological, economic, environmental and political drivers of change via a human-centric lens.

-Instructor, The Futures School & Head of Narrative Transformation, Kedge
+Facilitator, The Futures School & Trends and Research Manager, Kedge

 Ashley Bowers is a facilitator at The Futures School, as well as Trends and Research Manager at Kedge – a global strategic design, foresight, creativity and innovation firm based in Orlando, Florida.
 She ensures Kedge’s internal operations and global programs are environmentally responsible.
 She has previously worked in architecture and engineering firms administrating green-building certifications as well as conducting research on innovative sustainable agriculture systems.
 Ashley holds a Master of Science in Agricultural, Environmental, and Sustainability Science from the University of Texas and a Bachelor of Science in Sustainability in the Built Environment from the University of Florida.
 She is passionate about designing sustainable solutions for problematic industries, advocating for their political implementation, and educating young people of their importance.
 She also incorporates Strategic Foresight to prepare for future food safety and agroecological challenges in the context of climate change and population growth.